exosite/open-weather-product/README.md

 2 modules are used for data mapping with the 3rd service.

-./modules/cloud2murano.lua for incoming messages.
+./modules/c2c/cloud2murano.lua for incoming messages.
 This files parse & dispatches the data coming from the 3rd party to Murano device state service and to the applications.
 You need to modify this file to match the 3rd party events for device provisioning, deletion and incoming sensor data.

-./modules/murano2cloud.lua for outgoing messages.
+./modules/c2c/murano2cloud.lua for outgoing messages.
 The payload structure needed in this files depends on the the swagger definition of the service.

 [5.
 Modify pooling logic]

-If the 3rd party requires a regular pooling syncronisation, that logic needs to be set in the ./services/timer_timer.lua eventhandler.
+If the 3rd party requires a regular pooling syncronisation, you need to enable the internal in the ./services/timer.yaml config.
+The default logic set in the ./services/timer_timer.lua eventhandler will use the same structure as for callbacks.

 ##### Publish the 3rd party integration template to Murano